Mitchell International › Mitchell in London › Frequently Asked Questions

 8. What is Nido Student Housing like?

 Nido housing is located in a great location and is reasonably priced (for London).
 While the rooms are smaller than they appear on the website, they are clean and safe.
 Each two-bedroom suite has its own small kitchen.
-However, students have reported that renting linens and other equipment is expensive, and they have not always been there upon arrival.
-Some students have brought cheap linens to leave behind, and have picked up other items at cheap discount shops in London.
-(Nido has a collection box to leave items behind for charity.)
-They report that worked well.
+Linens and a kitchen pack are included, however, toilet paper and towels are not.
+You can pick up other items at cheap discount shops in London.
 You can visit Nido’s website at www.nidostudentliving.com/london/spitalfields/home.php/.

 IMPORTANT: William Mitchell College of Law has reserved a block of rooms for students who elect to use the Nido student housing and, on April 1, William Mitchell College of Law pays the full balance for rooms actually reserved.
 Students who wish to cancel a room they have previously reserved must do so by March 31, or they will be liable for the full housing cost.